 Safety Tips To Follow While Climbing Stairs

-While there are no significant side effects of climbing stairs, you should follow these simple tips for safety:
+While there are no significant side effects of climbing stairs, follow these simple tips to ensure you are safe:

-- Wear sturdy shoes, comfortable clothes and keep your hands free from unnecessary items
+- Wear comfortable shoes, fitted clothes and keep your hands free.

 Stair climbing is an easy, low-impact cardiovascular exercise compared to HIIT or jump training and helps burn two to three times more calories than walking.
-It is a great full-body workout that improves cardiorespiratory health, strengthens and tones muscles, accelerates weight loss and keeps you happy by releasing endorphins.
-If you haven’t yet added climbing stairs to your workout routine, now is a great time to begin.
+It is a great full-body workout that improves cardiorespiratory health, strengthens and tones muscles, accelerates weight loss, and keeps you happy by releasing endorphins.